nbhat1998/PintOS/doc/vm.md

 In our particular use case, for evicting frame table entries from the frame table, we used the second chance replacement policy in the following manner:

 1. `list_elem *evict_ptr` is used to keep cyclically iterate over the frame table in a round robin order.
-2. Each frame's second choice is checked by iterating over the frame's list of user_ptes and checking the accessed bit of the page directories to see if they have been accessed since the last eviction.
+2. Each frame's second choice is checked by iterating over the frame's list of `user_pte`s and checking the accessed bit of the page directories to see if they have been accessed since the last eviction.
 If so, they are set to 0 and the frame is not selected for eviction.
-3. When a user virtual address is accessed anywhere throughout the program, we make sure to set the accessed bit for that corresponding page table entry by using the pagedir_set_accessed function.
+3. When a user virtual address is accessed anywhere throughout the program, we make sure to set the accessed bit for that corresponding page table entry by using the `pagedir_set_accessed` function.
 4. A data member bool pin is added to each frame and is used to synchronize eviction in case that another process is already trying to evict that frame.

 > B3: (2 marks)
 > When a process P obtains a frame that was previously used by a process Q, how do you adjust the page directory (and any other data structures) to reflect the frame Q no longer has?

 The page table entry in the page directory is zeroed out and therefore does not point to the kernel virtual address that is used to identify the previous frame.
-The frame in the frame table also removes its entry of the pointer to the uaddr of Q and repaces it with the uaddr of P.
+The frame in the frame table also removes its entry of the pointer to the `uaddr` of Q and replaces it with the `uaddr` of P.

 ### SYNCHRONIZATION